 Healthy Impact Nampa Coalition

-Mayor Bob Henry announced today the creation of a “think tank” coalition to pull stakeholders from the community together to help address some of the critical issues that Nampa faces today.
-The coalition held its first meeting earlier this month.
+Under Mayor Henry a “think tank” coalition was created to pull stakeholders from the community together to help address some of the critical issues facing Nampa.
+The coalition held its first meeting in June of 2017.

 “Healthy Impact Nampa Coalition is intended to have a positive impact on the community that goes beyond what we typically think when you hear the words ‘health’ or ‘healthy,’ ” Henry said in making the announcement.